 The interviews and focus group are still to be fully analysed however it is expected that this will be completed in time for the Conference presentation.
 It is evident however that there are different viewpoints on what should be taught within IMC curricula and the challenges contained therein.
 There appears to be differences in views on: which theories should be used and to what extent theory should be included; perspectives of IMC; the role of a higher education module; the level of involvement with industry.
-There is however agreement on: the need to provide students with real life case studies and examples of good IMC; the key challenges of teaching IMC; the impact of new media on teaching and IMC in general - it is clear that academic staff see new media as having a major impact on IMC education however many feel ill prepared.
+There is however agreement on: the need to provide students with real life case studies and examples of good IMC; the key challenges of teaching IMC; the impact of new media on teaching and IMC in general.
 These, and other themes, will be explored further prior to the conference.